AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Listing members in a subcommittee

+1. Listing members of a specific subcommittee

+    1. Test case: `list-sc-members sc/Tech` <br>
+       Expected: Displays only members belonging to the Tech subcommittee.
+Success message is displayed.
+       Timestamp in the status bar is updated.

+    1. Other incorrect list subcom members commands to try: `list-sc-members`, `ist-sc-members sc/INVALID_SUBCOM`<br>
+       Expected: No subcommittee member displayed.
+Error details shown in the status message.
+Status bar remains the same.

 ### Saving data

 1. Dealing with missing data files